pfirone01-lab/philemon-automation-utils/README.md

 webhook_handler.py — a webhook lead capture and enquiry classification utility.
-Originally created as a code review exercise for Day 11 of the course.
+Originally created as a code review exercise for Day 11 of the challenge.
 Contains intentional bugs that were identified and fixed using Claude as a code review tool.

-Built by Philemon Firone | Automation Specialist